-- a) appointing a person to fill a casual vacancy on the Board, and - b) appointing, remunerating, varying the terms of employment of, or terminating the Managing Director ("MD").
+- appointing a person as a Board appointed director or to fill a casual vacancy on the Board; and - appointing, remunerating, varying the terms of employment of, or terminating the Managing Director (MD).

-A schedule of additional general matters reserved for the Board is included in the Board Delegations of Authority Policy..
+A schedule of additional general matters reserved for the Board is included in the Board Delegations of Authority Policy.

-The respective Board approved policies and schedule of financial delegations also set out specific delegations by the Board to Board Committees / MD and management and mechanisms for monitoring the exercise of those delegations, noting that the Board cannot abrogate its responsibility for oversight of the functions delegated to Committees or management.
+The respective Board approved policies and schedule of financial delegations also set out specific delegations by the Board-to-Board Committees/MD and management and mechanisms for monitoring the exercise of those delegations, noting that the Board cannot abrogate its responsibility for oversight of the functions delegated to committees or management.